exercism/jq/concepts/recursion/introduction.md

 ```

 A recursive function can have many base cases and/or many recursive cases.
-For example [the Fibonacci sequence][wiki-fibonacci] is a recursive sequence with two base cases:
+For example [the Fibonacci sequence][wiki-fibonacci] is a recursive sequence with two base cases.

 ```jq
 def fibonacci: